ccallawa/alyvix_doc/stylesheet.rst

 You can also make a more structured figure.
 It assumes you want an image at the top with the basic options above.
 A paragraph at the same indentation level as the options will be treated as a caption, and any additional indented structures will be treated as a figure legend.

-You can set an empty caption by using the standard ``..`` paragraph comment.  but can also put an entire (indented) RST structure within the figure space and it will add a thin-lined box around the entire thing:
+You can set an empty caption by using the standard ``..`` paragraph comment.  but can also put an entire (indented) RST structure within the figure space.
+You can add the class ``:class: outline`` to the figure declaration and :file:`custom.css` will add a thin-lined box around the entire thing:

 .. figure:: pictures/alyvix_logo_399x333.png
+   :class: outline
    :scale: 40 %
    :align: center
    :alt: This is alternate text.